Description

 - ISO Certification: Third-party labs are ISO-certified

-- Documentation: Complete batch records maintained
+- Records: Complete batch records kept

-- Traceability: Full chain of custody documentation
+- Traceability: Full chain of custody records

 - Research Use: Clearly labeled for research purposes only